 More serious bacterial skin and skin structure infections include

 Staphylococcal scalded skin syndrome Staphylococcal Scalded Skin Syndrome Staphylococcal scalded skin syndrome is a complication of a staphylococcal skin infection in which the skin blisters and peels off as though burned.
 In addition to the blistered, peeling skin... read more , scarlet fever Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more , and toxic shock syndrome Toxic Shock Syndrome Toxic shock syndrome is a group of rapidly progressive and severe symptoms that include fever, rash, dangerously low blood pressure, and failure of several organs.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) cause many disorders, including... read more , and toxic shock syndrome Toxic Shock Syndrome Toxic shock syndrome is a group of rapidly progressive and severe symptoms that include fever, rash, dangerously low blood pressure, and failure of several organs.
 It is caused by toxins produced... read more are skin-related consequences of bacterial infections.

 Some people are at particular risk of developing skin infections: